AppleSky6/My-Personal-Hacking-Notes/README.md

-# My Personal Hacking Notes
+# My Personal Hacking Notes | n4ckhcker
 I made this repository to help the new members on this field with my own personal notes, are resources that i use everyday enjoy! :D
+(Maybe i forgot to add some of my notes but i'll do daily updates!)

 ### 1. Tools